suyeonORG/fib_simulator/README.md

 ## Requirements

-- **Node.js**: Ensure that you have Node.js installed on your system.
+- **Node.js**: Ensure you have Node.js installed on your system.
 You can download and install it from the official [Node.js website](https://nodejs.org/).

 ## Installation